 I started this cake with an orange cake mix, then kicked it up.
 It has a fine crumb and rich texture.
 One item I used to make this cake super moist is instant pudding.
 I don’t recommend leaving it out.
 Sour cream also helps keeps this cake moist and rich.

 Not only did I use instant pudding in the cake, I also used it in the icing.
-Not only is it in the icing, it’s the primary component of the icing.
-If you live in an area where instant pudding is unavailable, there is really no substitution.
+Not only is it in the icing, but it’s also the primary component of the icing.
+If you live in an area where the instant pudding is unavailable, there is really no substitution.
 You may want to order it from my Amazon Store.

 Pudding mixed with cool whip makes a really light frosting that I think you’ll love.
 You can also use different pudding flavors and match it with different cake flavors.
 I think a lemon cake with lemon instant pudding frosting would be out of this world.
 I may have to make that next!

 Do you make layer cakes?
 I used to make layered cakes for a local restaurant.
-It was big fun, I got to create whatever crazy flavors each week that I wanted.
+It was big fun, I got to create whatever fun flavors each week that I wanted.
 But, I’ll be honest, I don’t make them very often now.
 I usually reserve a tall, impressive layered cake for holidays.

 How to frost a 3-layer cake.

-- It very important to work with cool cake.
+- It is very important to work with cool cake.
 Otherwise, chances are the icing will slide off or you’ll get it completely frosted and it’ll slowly slide to one side.
 I know this for a fact!
 It’s even good to refrigerate the layers.
 I find cold layers the easiest to work with.

 - Level the layers.
 Using a long serrated knife, as best as you can, shave the dome hump off the cake to make the cake flat.
 Snack on that cake or give it to your children!

 - Place one cake layer on a pretty serving tray.
 Check that it will fit in your cake cover so you can keep it fresh!
-If you have a layer that thicker than the others, place it on the bottom, the weight of the other layers will compress it and they’ll end up being about the same thickness.
-Scoop a big spoonful of icing on the layer and spread it evenly with an off-set spatula.
-Place the second layer on top, add icing and spread it evenly.
+If you have a layer that is thicker than the others, place it on the bottom, the weight of the other layers will compress it and they’ll end up being about the same thickness.
+Scoop a big spoonful of icing on the layer and spread it evenly with an offset spatula.
+Place the second layer on top, add icing, and spread it evenly.
 Place the last layer on the cake.
 Using the of-set spatula frost the sides of the cake then the top.
 Make swirly designs in frosting with the tip of the spatula.